Arlington attorney sentenced to prison for paying minors for sex

 Two of the victims spoke in court, saying they were still haunted four years later by what had occurred.

 “My relationship with intimacy will always be tainted,” one woman said.
-“I was a child … The complete disregard for my well-being resulted in terrible, lifelong consequences.”
+“I was a child. … The complete disregard for my well-being resulted in terrible, lifelong consequences.”

+Erasquin said he went to “a dark place” after being abused as a child.